-Retail rate relief for each property in 2019/20 and 2020/21 will be one third, we will assess eligibility and calculate relief on a daily basis.
+Retail rate relief for each property in 2019/20 will be one third, from 1 April 2020 this will increase to 50% until 31 March 2021.
+We will assess eligibility and calculate relief on a daily basis.
 We will award retail rate relief to the net business rates bill after we have applied any other relief.